tomjoht/learnapidoc/_docs/api_doc_survey/survey_automating_api_docs.md

 What if you have a note such as, "Pets remain in the pet store for a period of 30 days only, after which they are transferred to an animal shelter.
 Therefore the `petId` is only valid for 30 days.
 Passing an invalid `petID` returns an error.
 However, even after a `petId` has expired, you can't create a new `petId` with an expired `petId`.
 All `petId` values must be unique."

 Try cramming that note in there.
-(There might be a space for misc. notes about an endpoint in the Swagger spec -- I just don't know it well.)
+(There might be a space for misc. notes about an endpoint in the OpenAPI spec -- I just don't know it well.)

 If you don't have an API key, or if you don't have any real data to return meaningful results, you may not get a lot of value out of the Swagger doc.
 For example, in this scenario, I don't have any pets with IDs or names, so how can I test out the process of updating my `petId`?